Einstein's Theory of Relativity

 is

-the change of energy predicted by relativity and verified
+change of energy predicted by relativity and verified

 experimentally by Pound and Rebka (equation 1.23) numerically

-compatible with the change of energy predicted by the conservation of
+compatible with the change of energy predicted by the

-mass-energy, but the predicted relativistic equation is mathematically
+conservation of mass-energy, but the predicted relativistic

-identical to the one predicting the increase of Bohr's radius (equation
+equation is mathematically identical to the one predicting the

-1.22).
-Since the red shift measured corresponds exactly to the
+measured corresponds exactly to the change of the Bohr

-change of the Bohr radius existing between the source and the detector,
+radius existing between the source and the detector, we see that

-of the photon during its trip in the gravitational field.
+photon during its trip in the gravitational field.

-the one that proves that matter at the base of the tower is dilated
+at the base of the tower is dilated with respect to matter at

-with respect to matter at the top.
-It is clear that the Bohr radius has
+the top.
+It is clear that the Bohr radius has actually changed

-really changed.
+changed.
 Therefore, this phenomenon is not space dilation.
 The

-real physical dilation of matter is observed because electrons (as well
+real physical dilation of matter is observed because electrons

-compatible with a rational interpretation of modern physics.
-A rational
+dilation is not compatible with a rational interpretation of

-interpretation has already been presented [3].
+modern physics.
+A rational interpretation has already been

 The